Baseflow/full-stack-on-rust/03-rest-api/README.md

 }
 ```

-This defines handlers for the given routes and Http methods.
+This defines handlers for the given routes and HTTP methods.

 ## Registering the controller methods
 I could go to our `main.rs` file and register each handler individually.
-Rather, I just register the entire controller there at once, and let the controller take care of the individual registration.
-This keeps the all the logic at one file, and doesn't clutter my `main.rs` file.
+Rather, I just register the entire controller there at once and let the controller take care of the individual registration.
+This keeps all the logic in one file and doesn't clutter my `main.rs` file.
 This will help me down the line, as my project grows.

 To be able to register all endpoints at once, I create a configure method, which I can call in my `main.rs` file.